Portage Des Sioux is a farmland community along the Mississippi River

 The region is covered by the Orchard Farm School District, rated an A-minus by Niche.
 Children at A-rated Orchard Farm Elementary School learn via Singapore mathematics, an approach that originated in Singapore and has been shown to result in higher test scores for students in the U.S. and abroad.
 Orchard Farm Middle School earns a grade of A-minus for its academics while also extending plentiful extracurricular opportunities from film club to cross country.
 Teens currently attend B-plus-rated Orchard Farm High School, but a fresh option will be available in 2024 when the district opens a new high school meant to alleviate crowded classrooms.

-Just off Main Street you can cross a wood-plank bridge into the Portage Des Sioux Nature Area, a peaceful trail through the trees where the only man-made structures are benches that overlook the river and the surrounding bluffs.
-Or step out your front door and walk to Combs Park, where a row of swings and a jungle gym define the pocket park.
+Just off Main Street, residents can cross a wood-plank bridge into the Portage Des Sioux Nature Area, a peaceful trail through the trees where the only man-made structures are benches that overlook the river and the surrounding bluffs.
+Or they can step out their front door and walk to Combs Park, where a row of swings and a jungle gym define the pocket park.

-You won’t lose sight of the Mississippi River, even when you’re eating.
+Many won’t lose sight of the Mississippi River, even when eating.
 Take in views of the water with tacos and mojitos at the Longshot Marina’s saloon and tiki bar.
 The marina hosts more than 40 outdoor concerts each year, offering shows to enjoy in between meals and boat outings.
-Shopping runs will likely take you 15 miles south to the city of St. Charles, where a Schnucks supermarket, Walmart and Target line its highways.
+Shopping runs will likely take residents 15 miles south to the city of St. Charles, where a Schnucks supermarket, Walmart and Target line its highways.

 Written By